kube-rs/controller-rs/README.md

 [![docker image info](https://images.microbadger.com/badges/image/clux/controller.svg)](http://microbadger.com/images/clux/controller)
 [![docker tag](https://images.microbadger.com/badges/version/clux/controller.svg)](https://hub.docker.com/r/clux/controller/tags/)

-A kubernetes controller for a `Foo` resource using reflectors in rust.
+A kubernetes controller for a `Foo` resource using informers in rust.

 ## Requirements
 A kube cluster / minikube.
 Install the CRD and an instance of it into the cluster: